Oil to Gas Conversion Guide

-If you are wondering, “Is it worth converting oil to gas,” the answer is yes.
+If you wonder, “Is it worth converting oil to gas,” the answer is yes.
 Here is some information for you on oil-to-gas conversions.

 Why Should I Convert Oil to Gas?

-The most important reason you should convert oil to gas is because of the cost.
-The cost of natural gas is about half the cost of home heating oil.
+The most important reason you should consider an oil to gas conversion is that natural gas costs about half the cost of home heating oil.
 Also, while home heating oil prices can fluctuate wildly, natural gas prices do not.
-Over time, that is a huge savings for your family.
+Over time, that is a huge saving for your family.

-Another reason you might want to consider converting from oil to gas is convenience.
+Another reason you might consider converting from oil to gas is convenience.
 If you have home heating oil and are low in supply, you must wait for a refill.
-If it is the peak season, the truck might not get to you for a couple of days.
-This is especially true if the weather is bad.
+The truck might not get to you for a few days if it is the peak season.
+This is especially true if the weather is terrible.
 Natural gas comes directly to your house through a utility company’s gas lines — no truck necessary.

 Converting from home heating oil to gas also increases the resale value of your home by 4 percent.
 Many homebuyers don’t like home heating oil systems and prefer natural gas systems.
 They consider them to be cleaner and more modern.

 Oil-to-gas conversions will cost you money upfront.
-However, you may be eligible for rebates on new appliances that use natural gas.
-There are often federal, state, or local rebates for natural gas conversions.
+However, you may be eligible for rebates on new natural gas appliances.
+Federal, state, or local rebates for natural gas conversions often exist.
 These rebates may save you money before you even finish your conversion.

 What Happens in an Oil to Gas Conversion?